cemel-jhu/PSB-Image-Processing/README.md

                     # Seemingly allows for margin of error.
 beam_height = 600  # In pixels
 beam_width = 180  # in pixels
-flip = True  # All PSM slopes should be positive.
+flip = True  # All PSB slopes should be positive.
 If the slope is negative, a
              # reflection is performed on the picture.

 # Band specific variables